Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/site-to-site-ipsec-vpn.md

 ```

 ## Verifying connectivity
-To verify connectivity between Client A and Client B do the following:
+To verify connectivity between Client A and Client B, do the following:

 1. Ping from Client B to Client A:
 ```